Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 **Digital Meter (ALPHA)**<br/>
 Android: *DIGITAL_METER*, iOS: *ALDigitalMeter*<br/>
-Is general scanner for digital meters with at least 5 digits.
-It will try to find the biggest number of connected digits and return those without decimal marker.
+Is a general scanner for digital meters with at least 5 digits.
+It will try to find the highest number of connected digits and return the result without decimal marker.

 **Heat Meter with 4 main (up to 3 decimal) digits (ALPHA)**<br/>
 Android: *HEAT_METER_4*, iOS: *ALHeatMeter4*<br/>
 Scan digital heat meters with 4 main and up to 3 decimal digits.
-The decimal digits are in the result if they could be detected or are omitted otherwise.
+If detected, the decimal digits are included in the result, otherwise they are omitted.

 This mode may be replaced in the future with a mode that automatically detects the amount of digits.